 We provide an immersive learning experience with a teaching faculty of expert professionals, whose emergency management experience and related academic work have been recognized nationally and abroad.

 Our curriculum is timely and relevant, giving our students an advantage as they enter the workforce.
 Unlike other programs, ours enables students to complete a Community Engagement Project/Capstone that provides real-world, hands-on experience, and is supported by community partners.
 It provides opportunities with organizations like the Department of Homeland Security, Federal Emergency Management Agency, Environmental Protection Agency, and the Red Cross.

 This online program provides students with great flexibility completing their coursework.
 State-of-the-art technology enhances the learning experience.
-Our individualized advising helps students succeed both inside and outside the classroom during their Adler School experience.
+Our individualized advising helps students succeed both inside and outside the classroom during their Adler University experience.